 - Differences between expected and actuarial experience.
 (1)

 - Net difference between projected and actual earnings on plan investments.

 - Contributions subsequent to the measurement date.

 - Difference between an employer’s proportionate share and actual contributions.

-The reduction period for the difference between projected and actual earnings on plan investments is five years.
-The reduction period for all other deferred items is the average remaining service life of plan members.
+The amortization period for the difference between projected and actual earnings on plan investments is five years.
+The amortization period for all other deferred items is the average remaining service life of plan members.

-Except for the difference between projected and actual earnings on plan investments, deferred inflows and outflows must be separately recognized and reduced in the financial statements.
+Except for the difference between projected and actual earnings on plan investments, deferred inflows and outflows must be separately recognized and amortized in the financial statements.
 They cannot be netted together.